Intuitive Eating Explained by an RD

 *Cue the diet cycle*

 With an Intuitive Eating lifestyle, the goal is to feel satisfied and enjoy your food without restriction.
 You will let go of food as a coping mechanism and break free from the inner food police, or your food rules.
-People who adopt this lifestyle generally feel better, healthier, and overall happier when it comes to food and nutrition.
+People who adopt this lifestyle generally feel better, healthier, and overall happier when it comes to food choices and nutrition.
 They take the plunge and say goodbye to dieting forever!